AryanSharma48/Food-Ordering-Platform/README.md

-🍽️ Feastify – Food Ordering Website
+🍽️ La Crosta – Food Ordering Website

-Feastify is a simple and responsive food ordering website built with HTML, CSS, and JavaScript.
+La Crosta is a simple and responsive food ordering website built with HTML, CSS, and JavaScript.
 It allows users to browse a menu, add food items to their cart, and simulate placing an order — providing a smooth and interactive experience.

 🔹 Features